Catastrophic Plan – Affordable Care Act (Obamacare)

 - Unexpected increases in necessary expenses due to caring for ill, disabled, or aging family member

-- Expect to claim a child as tax dependent who was denied Medicaid and Children's Health Insurance Program (CHIP) coverage, and another person is legally required to medically support the child
+- Expect to claim a child who was denied Medicaid and Children's Health Insurance Program (CHIP) coverage as a dependent when filing taxes, and another person is legally required to support the child medically

 - Eligible for marketplace enrollment in a qualified health plan, lower monthly premium costs, or cost-sharing reductions for a time period when not enrolled in a marketplace qualified health plan, because of an eligibility appeals decision